HTMLMin/Laravel-HTMLMin/README.md

 This facade will dynamically pass static method calls to the `'htmlmin'` object in the ioc container which by default is the `HTMLMin` class.

+##### Minifiers\MinifierInterface

+This interface defines the public method a minifier class must implement.
+Such a class must only provide a `'render'` method which takes one parameter as a string, and should return a string.
+This package ships with 4 implementations of this interface, but these classes are not intended for public use, so have no been documented here.
+You can see the source [here](https://github.com/GrahamCampbell/Laravel-HTMLMin/tree/master/src/Minifiers).

 ##### HTMLMinServiceProvider

 This class contains no public methods of interest.
 This class should be added to the providers array in `app/config/app.php`.
 This class will setup ioc bindings and register automatic blade/live minification based on the config.